-What happened under NAFTA was that heavily subsidized U. S. corn flooded the Mexican market, putting millions of farmers out of work.
+corn flooded the Mexican market, putting millions of farmers out of work.
 Multinational corporations opened up factories creating low-wage jobs at the expense of organized labor and the environment.
 This, in turn, drove waves of migration north.
 Mexico has benefited less than its neighbors to the north.

-During NAFTA, Mexico has had the slowest rate of economic growth than with any other previous financial strategy since the 1930s.
+During NAFTA, Mexico has had the slowest rate of economic growth than with any other previous economic strategy since the 1930s.
 From 1994 to 2013, Mexico's gross domestic product per capita has grown at a paltry rate of 0.
 89 percent per year.
 Additionally, During NAFTA, Mexico's economy grew much slower than almost every Latin American country.

-NAFTA has boosted trade and investment but has not translated it into meaningful growth that generates jobs.
-One of the problems it has caused is an exporting economy for transnational corporations, and not for the Mexican industry.
+NAFTA has boosted trade and investment, but has not translated it into meaningful growth that generates jobs.
+One of the problems it has generated is basically an exporting economy for transnational corporations, and not for the Mexican industry.
 The initiation of NAFTA in 1994 pushed under a guise of a free trade partnership with Mexico that was supposed to bolster the economy and curb immigration did just the opposite.
 Heavily subsidized US crops flooding in drove production down and consumer prices up.
-New corporations dominating the market collapsed small businesses across the country, sweatshop labor surged, 20 thousand of small Mexican businesses were destroyed in NAFTA's first four years.
+New corporations dominating the market collapsed small businesses across the country, sweatshop labor surged.
+20 thousand of small sized Mexican businesses ere destroyed in NAFTA's first four years.